To view each photo larger, and to read the entire caption: click on the image, then you can scroll through all the photos in that section.

-Halloween at CTTOM.
-The trestle is a double track, over 15' long, and built on site of black walnut.
+A partial view of the trestle which is over 15 feet long, and bulit on site of black walnut.

 Located on the Straits is the little town of Crockett.
 The main railroad line from the East to the Bay Area comes through town.

-On the south side of the Straits, is the Fan Francisco Bay Trail: a walking and biking trail that goes around the Bay.
+On the south side of the Straits is the San Francisco Bay Trail: a walking and biking trail that goes around the Bay.
 Here the hills are steep and covered with oak trees in some areas.
-The trail is what is left of the road that carried cars from Martinez to Crockett.
+The trail is what is left of the original road that carried cars from Martinez to Crockett.